cloudfoundry/stratos/changelog.d/0005-echo-v5-migration.md

   the same purpose; `golang/mock` (archived) moves to its successor `go.uber.org/mock`; and `gorilla/context`, obsolete since Go 1.7, is gone along with the middleware that existed only to call it.
+- Dropped the archived AWS SDK v1.
+It was reachable only through aws-iam-authenticator, which has since moved to SDK v2; the Kubernetes IAM auth path moves with it.
+- Upgraded Helm to v3.21.4 and the Kubernetes client libraries to v0.36.
+  Kubernetes minor releases remove APIs, so these move as a set.
+This also repairs dependency maintenance in the Kubernetes plugin, where `go mod tidy` could not run at all: the previous Helm pulled a kubectl that imports an API removed in k8s v0.36.

 [BugFixes]
 - Jetstream logs through one logger again.
 Echo v5 logs via `log/slog`